preciofishbone/OmniaDocsG2/blocks/community-rollup/index.rst

 Filter
 ------------------
-Filter options are the same in most blocks and are described on this page: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`
+Filter options are the same in most blocks and are described on this page: :doc:`Filter options for blocks </blocks/general-block-settings/filter-options-block/index>`

 Metric
 *******